 Stop and take this fact into account – the most interesting man in football right now is Mario Balotelli.
 Why?
 Well, because he’s acting like an idiot.
 And if acting like an idiot makes you the most interesting man in football, something is either wrong with football or the fans.

 No one is saying that a sport celebrity should snort Santa’s powder, party wildly, travel from one court hearing to another, beat the mailman up or be the class clown.
 There were times when the whole world was watching famous sports people drink coffee and fans were satisfied by that.
 Charisma, that’s what that was.
 Individuals like James Hunt had it in their veins and it was no mystery to anyone.
-James used to argue with the best restaurants of the world to let his dog eat there, he threw up before almost every race and refused to ever wear a tie or a nice suit, often showing up at important events barefoot.
-The main thing here is that James wasn’t TRYING to be interesting, he was just trying to be himself by letting his charisma free.
-Movies like “Rush” (2013) are still merely movies, but most things in that film did actually happen!
+James used to argue with the best restaurants of the world to let his dog eat there; he threw up before almost every race, and refused to ever wear a tie or a nice suit, often showing up at important events barefoot.
+The main issue here is this: James wasn’t TRYING to be interesting, he was interesting just being himself, by letting his charisma run free.
+Movies like “Rush” (2013) are still merely movies, however most things in that film did actually happen!
 Niki Lauda’s impressive face is the best proof of that, also of the amazing, intense and captivating atmosphere the drivers had back in those days.

 Sir Stirling Moss recently said in an interview for this magazine – “we had an enormous amount more fun than they do”.
-Drivers aren’t allowed to have fun anymore and there are a lot of reasons behind it, but these three are without question the most irritating:
+Racing drivers aren’t allowed to have fun anymore and there are a lot of reasons behind it, but these three are without question the most irritating:

 1) The sport is obviously not challenging enough, and if you’re never doing anything challenging, you can’t possibly excite millions of people.

 Everyone knows that Formula 1 should be engaged in social media more, but what’s there to socialise about, really?
 Nothing interesting ever happens.
 It’s such a shame that we now have these magnificently inventive platforms and there is never something exciting going on.
-We had a recent chance to change things by embracing the idea of a female role model in F1, but the public still can’t wrap their heads around why Susie Wolff didn’t get the seat when Valtteri Bottas injured himself at the beginning of the 2015 season.
-This could have become that very needed breath of fresh air, and a strong injection of INTERESTINGzine to say the least.
+We had a recent chance to change things by embracing the idea of a female role model in the sport, but the public still can’t wrap their heads around why Susie Wolff didn’t get the seat when Valtteri Bottas injured himself at the beginning of the 2015 season.
+This could’ve become that very needed breath of fresh air.

 Imagine the amount of attention and the ginormous number of new fans Formula 1 would get if there was at least one new racer who was… interesting.
 And he (or she) wouldn’t have to do anything spectacular at first, let’s begin by not starting every interview answer with “I’m very much looking forward to the race” and not ending every public announcement with “I was training hard and I did my best”.
 For this to happen, the general public and the media professionals in Formula 1 have to be looking for interesting people, and we seem to only want more noise from the cars.

 It’s not that difficult to fix Formula 1.
-All it requires is a bit more curiosity from our side and a few crazy people behind the wheel of an F1 car.
+All it requires is a bit more curiosity from our side, and a few crazy people behind the wheel of a car.